 High Turnover Rate: Try to think of an episode where someone does not die, even if its temporary?
 Having trouble?
 Well it's episode 3 in series 1.
 This trope even gets lampshaded a few times.

-More specifically, they get through a lot of parole officers.
-The Misfits are forced to kill two, one loses his job after falling prey to Alisha's lust-inducing powers, they kill Shaun in a reversed timeline and then he's finally killed by Jen.
+More specifically, they go through a lot of probation workers.
+The Misfits are forced to kill two, one loses his job after falling prey to Alisha's lust-inducing powers, they kill Shaun in a reversed timeline and then he's finally killed by Jenn.
 It's eventually Played for Laughs - we don't even learn the latest one's name before she's mauled to death by a zombie cheerleader.

 Hilariously Abusive Childhood: Nathan's anecdote about his eighth birthday definitely qualifies - it involved him being abandoned in Ikea by his father, and spending the day eating meatballs with a paedophile.
 Similarly, Nathan's story about a camping trip where his mother's friend bad-touched him.
 It's possible that it's because he's such a pathological liar people assume he's just trying to get attention.